 Grants Pass's top source for Auto Repair - Your Expert Shop for Radiator Hose Replacement in Grants Pass, OR 97526

 We at STAR Automotive in Grants Pass have a team of technicians who can expertly repair or replace the radiator in your vehicle.
 Since 1975, our owner Paul Krueger and their team have been working hard to prioritize top-quality customer service to residents of Josephine County and the surrounding area.
 We can work on your Ford, Chevrolet, BMW, Chevrolet, or any other make or model you may have.
 Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
 Whether you are looking for a cooling system service, such as for the water pumps or radiators, or just a simple coolant exchange service, our technicians can easily handle it.
-We have a review score of 100 based on reviews from 1018 satisfied customers, and our services come with a 12,000/[warranty number] warranty.
+Our services come with a 12,000/1 warranty.
 In addition, our technicians are ASE Certified.